xkbcommon/libxkbcommon/README.md

 <dt><code>xkbcli list</code></dt>
 <dd>List available layouts and more</dd>
 <dt><code>xkbcli info</code></dt>
-<dd>Print information about libxkbcommon configuration, for debugging purposes</dd>
+<dd>Print information about xkbcommon configuration, for debugging purposes</dd>
 </dl>

 It may require the installation of the package `libxkbcommon-tools` or similar